awsdocs/aws-lambda-developer-guide/doc_source/invocation-images.md

 ## Image security<a name="invocation-images-security"></a>

 When Lambda first downloads the container image from its original source \(Amazon ECR\), the container image is optimized, encrypted, and stored using authenticated convergent encryption methods\.
-All keys that are required to decrypt customer data are protected using customer managed AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\)\.
-To track and audit Lambda's usage of CMKs, you can view the [AWS CloudTrail logs](logging-using-cloudtrail.md)\.
+All keys that are required to decrypt customer data are protected using AWS KMS customer managed keys\.
+To track and audit Lambda's usage of customer managed keys, you can view the [AWS CloudTrail logs](logging-using-cloudtrail.md)\.